Summative Assessment: Bulletin

 01

-The thematic guides developed by the CDC team feature curated selections of essential resources and information sources related to teaching and learning at the college level.
+The thematic guides include curated selections of essential resources and information sources related to teaching and learning at the college level, as well as tips for searching on EDUQ.info.
+These guides are updated regularly, and new themes will continue to be added.

 * Guides in french, with some resources in english.